|

 The Springs and a small natural lake just below the Springs were a favorite meeting place and campsite for native Americans for thousands of years.
 The bones of mastadons, giant tigers, dire wolves, Colombian elephants, and extinct horses have been found here, along with projectile points and stone tools.
 In early historic times, a band of Coahuiltecan Indians known as Payayas called the Springs and their village there Yanaguana.
 After European settlement, the site was the social and recreational center of San Antonio for many decades, and a number of important old roads, including the Camino Real (King's Highway) radiated from this point.
 Early travelers would sometimes confuse these Springs with another major cluster of springs four miles to the northeast, San Antonio Springs.
 A nearby street, Calle del Camaron was named for the abundant crawfish that were found in the Springs and Creek.
 Limestone quarried from just northwest of the Springs provided stone for many of the town's early buildings.

-Locations of the various San Pedro Springs Spanish exploration and settlement By 1680 the Spanish had begun to fear French expansion into lands claimed by Spain, and between 1709 and 1722 several Spanish entradas, or formal expeditions, made their way across Texas.
+Spanish exploration and settlement By 1680 the Spanish had begun to fear French expansion into lands claimed by Spain, and between 1709 and 1722 several Spanish entradas, or formal expeditions, made their way across Texas.
 These explorers realized the gentle plain below San Pedro Springs was a strategic spot for a permanent stronghold against French incursion.
 Father Isidro Felix de Espinosa, one of the leaders of an expedition in 1709, gave the Springs their name and provided the first known description:

 Espinosa's description of an irrigation ditch with sluices and terraces has often been interpreted as evidence that native Americans were practicing irrigation here or that earlier Spanish settlers were already present.
 However, I. Waynne Cox pointed out there is no evidence for either interpretation in any other text or in the archaeological record (in Houk, 1999).
 There is no evidence anywhere else in the San Antonio River valley that inhabitants became farmers.
 M. B. Collins has suggested that because the plant and animal resources were so rich and diverse, efficient hunting and gathering prevailed and the labors and limitations of food production were looked upon with disdain (Collins, 1995).
 The terraces referred to by Espinoza may have been natural limestone outcroppings that were later quarried.
 In this region, limestone layers erode at different rates, resulting in hillsides having a stair-step appearance that can be mistaken as man-made.
-Another Franciscan missionary, Antonio de San Buenaventuara y Olivares, also arrived with Espinosa's 1709 expedition and became interested in this area of Texas and the intelligent Papaya Indians.
+Another Franciscan missionary, Antonio de San Buenaventuara y Olivares, also arrived with Espinosa's 1709 expedition and became interested in this area of Texas and the intelligent Payaya Indians.
 He began a nine year campaign to build a mission here.
 He got his chance in 1718 when Martin de Alarcon, a Spanish soldier of fortune and governor of the province of Texas, was sent to establish a presidio and settlement.
 Many delays in mounting the expedition led to acrimony between Alarcon and Olivares, and they took separate routes to their destination.
-On May 1, 1718 Olivares broke ground just west of San Pedro Springs, built a hut of brush and grapevines, offered Mass, and named his mission San Antonio de Valero.
+On May 1, 1718, Olivares broke ground just west of San Pedro Springs, built a hut of brush and grapevines, offered Mass, and named his mission San Antonio de Valero.
 This marked the establishment of San Antonio's first permanent settlement by Europeans.
 Meanwhile, Alarcon chose the creek just below the Springs for the site of the Royal Presidio, which became the focal point of Spanish defense in western Texas and San Antonio.
-Olivares' little mission later became known as the Alamo and the shrine of Texas liberty.
-Originally, the mission was not on the San Antonio River where the famous battle was fought.
-After establishment west of the Springs in 1718, the mission was moved to the east side of the Springs in 1719 where farmland was better, and then was moved to the location now occupied by St. Joseph's church.
-Hurricane floods destroyed it in 1724 and the mission was then moved to its final location on the banks of the San Antonio River (Noonan-Guerra, 1987).
-San Pedro Park was created in 1729 when King Philip V of Spain declared the land surrounding the Springs to be an ejido, or public land.
-Two years later, in 1731, the ejido was used for the first time in the public interest when the commander of the Royal Presidio designated it the temporary farming land of 56 men, women, and children who had just arrived from the Canary Islands.
-As such, the land around the Springs was also the site of San Antonio's first permanent settlement by European civilians.
-Until their arrival, the only colonists had been the military and religious missionaries.
-In 1731-34 missionairies used Indian laborers to construct acequias to carry water from the Spring headwaters toward town for irrigation and household use.
-One acequia is still there and occasionally carries a trickle of water from spring c in the graphic above.
-Though declared a public land in 1729, it took more than a century for the area around the Springs to take on the appearance of a modern day park.
-It remained little more than an outpost where armed travelers could graze their pack animals and obtain water.
-Around 1785, Philip Nolan, one of the first English-speaking adventurers in New Spain, brought his pack train to the site and skirted Spanish law to establish a trading network that created American-style commerce in Texas.
-Military uses of the Springs In the spring of 1813, revolutionists who favored a separation of Texas from Spain formed the Republican Army of the North and achieved victory over Spanish Royalist forces in San Antonio.
-They declared Texas to be independent, but the first Texas Republic was shortlived, as almost all the Republicans were massacred at the Battle of Medina in August of the same year.
-Following the battle, the city was systematically raped and pillaged and almost became a ghost town.
-Records of Spanish land grants in the village archives were lost, such as the one that declared an ejido around San Pedro Springs.
-Texas finally achieved independence in 1836, but the following decade was one of continued carnage and battles against re-invading Mexican troops and marauding Indians.
-By 1841, Texas Rangers headquartered in San Antonio under Captain Jack Hays had become experienced riders and Indian fighters.
-When they were not on expeditions against unfriendly Indians or Mexicans, they would join local Mexican cowboys and Comanche warriors at San Pedro Springs for riding contests and exhibitions of amazing feats of horsemanship.
-John Duval's firsthand descriptions of these riding matches are the earliest recorded use of the site as a recreation center.
-He wrote:

 Opposite to them were the Texas Rangers: